Aire de Besançon

 Not to miss

-- Porte Noire — Roman remains in the heart of the historic center.
+- Porte Noire: Roman relic in black stone at the heart of the old town.